raulcanodev/portfolio-2024/src/content/blog/full-side-editor-wordpress.md

 ```bash
 git checkout -b remove-full-site-editor
 ```
 Here remove-full-site-editor is the name of the branch, you can name it as you want.

+Or if you are using a GUI like SourceTree, do right click and remove the changes.

+Now you will see how the Full-Site Editor is reset to the settings of the theme, same as the Production site.